sonusharma3/Manual--Testing-Test-Cases/README.md

 Hi, I am Sonu Sharma

-I am a fresher Manual Tester looking for job opportunities.
+I am a fresher Manual Tester with knowledge of SDLC and STLC.

-Skills:

-- Manual Testing
+This repository contains my manual testing practice project on an E-commerce website.

+Work included:
 - Test Case Writing
 - Bug Reporting
-- SDLC & STLC
+- Test Planning
+- Functional Testing

 Tools:
 - MS Excel
-- Google Sheets
+- Browser

-Goal:
-To start my career in Software Testing and grow as a QA Engineer
+Goal: To start my career in Software Testing and grow as a QA Engineer.